Matra Enthusiasts Club UK

 (1) Either the front steering is 'sticking' owing to seizing lower ball joints, or is very sloppy owing to worn and loose track rod end ball joints; or

-(2) the rear suspension arms are moving causing rear end steering.
+(2) (in the case of the car wandering) the rear suspension arms are moving causing rear end steering.

 Taking the rear first, check the semi-trailing arm bolts are really tight.
 If these are loose the trailing arms will move around enough to cause unpredictable rear end steering.
 If the bolts have been tightened and appear to come loose again, or if you find them loose, check in case these bolts have been replaced with stainless steel ones.
 Stainless steel bolts are not strong enough and will stretch at the torques required on these mounting bolts.
 You need 8.9 hardness minimum.
 Similarly check the condition of the semi-trailing arm mounting bushes since worn ones will cause similar rear end steering.